-There are two ways State Trustees can help you prepare your Powers of Attorney and Medical Treatment Decision Maker documments:
+There are two ways State Trustees can help prepare your Powers of Attorney and Medical Treatment Decision Maker documments:

 - Book an appointment to prepare Power of Attorney documents –You can book an appointment with a professional from State Trustees across a number of locations in Victoria by calling 1300 138 672 or by submitting a form online.